jschwarzrock/uavs-swarm-gap/README.md

-# uavs-swarm-gap
+# Solving task allocation problem in multi Unmanned Aerial Vehicles systems using Swarm intelligence

-Solving task allocation problem in multi Unmanned Aerial Vehicles systems using Swarm intelligence
+Project Description
 ----------------------------------------
 This project provides a simulation for the task allocation problem among UAVs.
 It was implemented in NetLogo (version 5.3.1).